Sport in Latvia: Ice hockey

 The best season for Dinamo Rīga came in 1987/1988, the first season when the Soviet Elite League instituted an NHL-style playoff system.
 Dinamo Rīga finished third in the regular season and upset Dynamo Moscow in the semi-finals, before losing to CSKA Moscow, the perennial Soviet champions of the 1980s, in the finals.

 After Latvia regained independence in 1991, Latvia restored its membership in the IIHF and the Latvian national team returned to international competitions.
 As a new team, they were initially placed in the C Pool (third division) of the World Championships and had to qualify for the higher level competitions.
 They debuted in the B Pool in 1994 and the top-level A Pool in 1997.
 Latvia has played in the A Pool championship since then.
 The best results were three 7th-place finishes in 1997, 2004 and 2009, before winning their first medal as hosts of the 2023 tournament, where Latvia finished 3rd.
 The Latvian team has produced some upsets over the top teams in World Championships, defeating the USA thrice (in 1998, 2001, and 2023), Sweden in 2023, and arch-rival Russia twice (in 2000 and 2003).
 Latvia competed in the 2002 Winter Olympics, the 2006 Winter Olympics and the 2010 Winter Olympics.

 As of 2019, twenty four Latvian ice hockey players have played in NHL.
 The first of them was Helmuts Balderis, who came to play in Minnesota North Stars team at the age of 36 in the 1989–90 season.
 Sandis Ozoliņš, Artūrs Irbe, Sergejs Žoltoks and Kārlis Skrastiņš have arguably been the most successful ones.
 Ozoliņš is the only Latvian to win the Stanley Cup, in the 1995–96 season with the Colorado Avalanche.
 Ozoliņš and Irbe have played in NHL All-Star Games.
 Other Latvian players who have played in NHL include Aleksandrs Kerčs, Grigorijs Panteļejevs, Pēteris Skudra, Viktors Ignatjevs, Herberts Vasiļjevs, Kaspars Astašenko, Raitis Ivanāns, Jānis Sprukts, Harijs Vītoliņš, Mārtiņš Karsums, Oskars Bārtulis, Artūrs Kulda, Kaspars Daugaviņš, Zemgus Girgensons, Kristers Gudļevskis, Ronalds Ķēniņš, Rūdolfs Balcers, Teodors Bļugers and Elvis Merzļikins.

 The 2006 Men's World Ice Hockey Championships was held in Latvia.

+The Latvia men's national team won their first ever medal at the 2023 Men's World Ice Hockey Championships which Latvia also hosted, defeating the United States 4-3 in overtime to win the bronze.
+The following day was declared a national holiday, with 50,000 fans attending their welcome rally in Riga.